vexy/voting_platform/README.md

 # Simple Voting platform
-This repo represents basic blockchain based voting platform, based on smart-contracts written in `Solidity` and client side written in `JavaScript`.
-Simple companion website was made using `SvelteKit`.
+This is an example of blockchain based voting platform consisting of following components:
+  - `Solidity` based smart-contracts
+  - user facing client side, written in `JavaScript` and `SvelteKit`

 Check the current progress of the [project](https://github.com/vexy/simple_voting/projects/1) or report and [issue](https://github.com/vexy/simple_voting/issues) if you run into trouble.

-_PLEASE NOTE: **PROJECT IS STILL IN HEAVY DEVELOPMENT**_
+_PLEASE NOTE: **PROJECT IS IN ACTIVE DEVELOPMENT**_

 ## Main feature-set
 Voting platform supports following features:
-  - Obtaining voting token from the platform (_aka Minting_)
+  - Obtaining voting points from token platform (_aka Minting_)
   - Browsing the list of available polls
     - preview poll details (_aka **Browsing**_)
     - preview closed/expired polls (_TBD_)